 Urogynecologist located in Phoenix, AZ

-Dr. Daniel Stone, MD is one of the leading experts in the surgical and non-surgical management of vaginal vault prolapse and other forms of Pelvic Organ Prolapse.
+Dr. Daniel Stone, MD is an expert in the surgical and non-surgical management of vaginal vault prolapse and other forms of Pelvic Organ Prolapse.
 Dr. Stone can diagnosis and provides management options for vaginal vault prolapse to patients in the Phoenix, Scottsdale and surrounding Arizona areas.

 Vaginal Vault Prolapse Q & A

 What is Vaginal Vault Prolapse?

 Vaginal Vault Prolapse refers to the dropping or protrusion of the vagina in women who have already had a hysterectomy.
 It is a form of apical prolapse where the top of the vagina loses support.
 It is a subcategory of pelvic organ prolapse and can often lead to cystoceles and rectoceles.
 If the vagina protrudes completely out, the condition can be referred to as procidentia.